cx_Oracle Release Notes¶

 - Integrated patch from Benjamin Kearns to setup.py to support compilation on Cygwin

-- Raw and long raw columns are now supported; use the types cx_Oracle.BINARY and cx_Oracle.LONG_BINARY as the argument to setinputsizes() for binding in values of these types.
+- Raw and long raw columns are now supported; use the types cx_Oracle.BINARY and cx_Oracle.LONG_BINARY as the parameter to setinputsizes() for binding in values of these types.

 - Functions DateFromTicks(), TimeFromTicks() and TimestampFromTicks() are now implemented.